Braves vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Gurriel heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .300 with a double, a home run and five RBI.
+- Gurriel heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .263 with two doubles, a home run and seven RBI.

 Gurriel Recent Games